 - Feel grateful for the teachers and mentors in your life.
 They have helped to mold you into what you are.
 And whether you realize it or not, you have made some of them proud.

 - Feel grateful for your home, whether you rent or own.
 As you put the key into the door, or click the garage door opener (another amazing device!), take a moment to feel grateful.

 - Feel grateful for your pets.
 It’s an amazing privilege to be able to take care of non-human beings.
 Every time you touch them, feel grateful.

 - Feel grateful for your mindfulness practice, whether it’s qigong, tai chi, yoga, sitting meditation, or something else.
 Invest gratitude back into these arts, because they will pay big dividends.
 (If you don’t know any qigong, then you an start right now on this page here.)

-If you follow my Facebook page, you’ve seen me leading what I call “Gratitude Mondays”.
+If you join my Facebook group, you’ll see me leading what I call “Gratitude Mondays”.
 Basically, I encourage people to share whatever they are grateful for.
 I recommend that you join us.

 If you don’t like Facebook, then you can also join us here.
 Who or what are you grateful for?
 Tell us in the comments below.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.